 It shouldn’t be a surprise that a lot of the non-profit blog ideas are similar for blogs in general.
 That’s because, ultimately, whether you’re trying to be one of the nonprofit blogs or not, it’s all about creating content that resonates with your readers.

 So, let’s get started!

-The biggest mistake that most people do when blogging for non-profits is to not engage with their audience/users.
+The biggest blogging mistake that most people for non-profits is to not engage with their audience/users.
 A blog is not just place for you put up articles about your charity drive and company accomplishments, it can also be a place to communicate directly with your audience.